-- A. The quick release skewer is comprised of five major parts: two conical springs; an adjusting nut; the skewer; and the lever head.
-Review the documentation included with the quick release skewer for more information. - B. Unthread and remove the adjusting nut and the neighboring conical spring from the skewer. - C. While holding the quick-release skewer by the lever head, insert the skewer into the wheel axle on the opposite side of the disc brake rotor. - D. Place the conical spring back onto the skewer with the narrow end pointing toward the wheel, then thread on the adjusting nut enough to engage the springs on both sides. - E. Remove the disc brake pad spacer.
-Take care not to pull your front brake lever while the pad spacer or disc brake rotor is not present in the brake caliper.
+- A. Remove the spacer at the bottom of the fork. - B. Carefully lift the bike from the box and gently place the fork ends on the ground. - C. The quick release skewer is comprised of five major parts: two conical springs; an adjusting nut; the skewer; and the lever head.
+Before installing the quick-release skewer, review the included documentation for more information. - D. Unthread and remove the adjusting nut and the neighboring conical spring from the skewer. - E. While holding the quick-release skewer by the lever head, insert the skewer into the wheel axle on the opposite side of the disc brake rotor. - F. Place the conical spring back onto the skewer with the narrow end pointing toward the wheel, then thread on the adjusting nut enough to engage the springs on both sides.